Bodies, rubble line the streets of Bucha following Russian retreat

 “They are mining homes, mining equipment, even the bodies of people who were killed,” he said.

-The Washington Post could not verify the claims.
+The Post could not verify those claims.

 Asked whether the bodies found around Bucha included Russian soldiers, Fedoruk said that “hundreds of Russian soldiers” were “sleeping eternally” in the region and that Ukrainian authorities would contact the soldiers’ families and close contacts to inform them of their deaths.